ccummings/canjs-contacts-tutorial/part2/part2.md

-In this tutorial, we're going to continue building a contacts manager using CanJS and jQuery.
-In part one, we created the Models, Views and Controls needed to display a list of contacts.
+Welcome to part 2 of a three-part tutorial on building a fully-functional contacts manager application in JavaScript using CanJS and jQuery.
+In part 1, we created the Models, Views and Controls needed to display a list of contacts.

+In this part of the tutorial, we're going to:

+- Create a View and Control to display categories
+- Learn how you can listen to events using Control, and
-In this part of the tutorial, we're going to learn how to filter our list of contacts by category using routing.
-We'll be adding to the the source files from part 1 so if you haven't done so already, go read part 1 to catch up, we'll be here when you're ready.
+- See how to us routing to filter our list of contacts

+We'll be adding to the the source files from part 1 so if you haven't done so already, go read part 1 to catch up, I'll be here when you're ready.

-## Routing
+## Setting Up Routing

+Routing helps manage browser history and client state in single page JavaScript applications.
+The hash in the URL contains properties that an application reads and updates and various parts of the app can listen to these changes and react accordingly, usually updatng parts of the current page without loading a new one.

-Routing in CanJS is achieved using `can.route`.
-It is a special observable that updates and responds to changes in `window.location.hash`. `can.route` uses routes to translate URLs into property values giving you pretty URLs like `#!/filter/all`.
-If no routes are provided, it just serializes the route into URL encoded notation like `#!&category=all`.
+In CanJS, routing is handled by `can.route`.
+It is a special observable that updates and responds to changes in `window.location.hash`.
+You can use `can.route` to map URLs to properties, resulting in pretty URLs like `#!/filter/all`.
+If no routes are provided, the hash value is just serialized into URL encoded notation like `#!&category=all`.

 In our application, we will use routing to filter the list of contacts by category.
 Add the following code to your `contacts.js` file: